isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="ppm-partner-ecosystem"></a>PPM Partner ecosystem

-Microsoft PPM 方案受到上千家 Microsoft 合作夥伴的支援，這些合作夥伴都擁有 PPM 專長認證，在全球各地超過 80 個國家/地區接受相關測試並擁有眾多部署經驗。如果您需要評估、構想、部署或訓練等協助，並且已準備好要求助於專業的服務組織，請[連絡您當地的 PPM 合作夥伴](https://go.microsoft.com/fwlink/p/?LinkId=272646)。
+Microsoft PPM solutions are backed by hundreds of Microsoft partners who have earned their PPM competency, and undergone relevant exams and numerous deployments in over 80 countries and regions worldwide.
+When you want help with assessment, envisioning, deployment, or training, and you're ready to engage with professional services organizations, [contact a PPM partner in your region](https://go.microsoft.com/fwlink/p/?LinkId=272646).

 ## <a name="service-reliability"></a>Service reliability